NchegeMoringa/Portfolio-Narikso-Chege/README.md

 # Portfolio-Narikso-Chege
  Project Author - Narikso Chege
- Project -Portfolio-Narikso-Chege
+ Project Name: Portfolio-Narikso-Chege
- This a portfolio about narikso chege
+ This a portfolio about narikso chege.
- Project uses css and html languages files.
+ Project uses css and html languages the files can be viewed in the project respirotory here: https://github.com/NchegeMoringa/Portfolio-Narikso-Chege
-To view the live project link go to : https://nchegemoringa.github.io/Portfolio-Narikso-Chege/index.html copyright and license information
+To view the live project main live link go to : https://nchegemoringa.github.io/Portfolio-Narikso-Chege/index.html copyright and license information